 This is the proposed development, such as a power station, wind farm, section of railway, road, or electricity line for which consent is being sought in the APPLICATION.

 Broadly such claims can be made by persons or organisations whose land or whose rights in land could be affected by the proposed development.
 Their land or rights may not be subject to compulsory acquisition powers sought in the application or indeed be within the land to which the application relates, but they may have a right to compensation under either part 1 of the Land Compensation Act 1973 or s.10 of the Compulsory Acquisition Act 1965 if their land or interest is affected by the development.

-The EXAMINING AUTHORITY will consider all valid REPRESENTATIONS to be ‘RELEVANT REPRESENTATIONS’, and each will form part of the evidence considered during the EXAMINATION.
+The EXAMINING AUTHORITY will consider all valid ‘RELEVANT REPRESENTATIONS’, and each will form part of the evidence considered during the EXAMINATION.

-This is the term used to describe the opportunity to speak in person at a hearing.
-Any oral representations should be based on either the RELEVANT or WRITTEN REPRESENTATIONS made by the person by whom or on whose behalf the oral representations are made.
-You do not have to make an ORAL REPRESENTATION if you consider that all the points you wish to make have been made in your RELEVANT REPRESENTATION or in any WRITTEN REPRESENTATION you make, or have been adequately made by another INTERESTED PARTY.
+Interested parties may be able to speak at a hearing and make representations orally.
+However, any oral representation should be based on either the RELEVANT or WRITTEN REPRESENTATIONS made by the interested party by whom or on whose behalf the oral representations are made.
+An interested party does not have to make an ORAL REPRESENTATION if it considers that all the points it intended to make have been made in its RELEVANT or WRITTEN REPRESENTATIONS, or have been adequately made by another INTERESTED PARTY.